4elta/recon/README.md

 ### analysis

-analyze and summarize the results of specific tools previously run by the scanner:
+Analyze and summarize the results of specific tools previously run by the scanner:

 ```text
 $ analyze -h